statsfox/predict-EPL-relegation/README.md

 # variables
 - relegated or not [label]
 - total point in previous season
-- form: point in latter part of previous season
+- form: point gained in latter part of previous season
 - managerial change in close season
 - bookmaker odds of relegation at start of the season
 - money spent (on players)